Van Rysel Ultra CF review

 When Decathlon launched its new range of Van Rysel bikes, we were very keen to take pretty much all of them for a spin.
-The brand is well known for its exceptional value for money, but until now Decathlon’s bikes were mostly aimed at riders focused on comfort – so to come to market with models that are specifically designed for the more performance-orientated road riders was always going to be something that pricked our ears up, the Van Rysel Ultra CF women’s road bike in particular gaining my attention.
+The brand is well known for its exceptional value for money, and was primarily focused on comfort.
+However, the Van Rysel Ultra CF women's changes all of that, so we awarded it a spot on our Editor's Choice list.

 Sitting above the well-known and highly regarded Triban range of bikes, the Van Rysel road bike collection was launched in parallel with skinsuits and aero helmets, a totally new venture for Decathlon which gives you an idea of how seriously the brand is taking the performance concept.